WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 Of course, Wasabi is libre and open source, which means you have full control over the software you manage your money with.
 :::

-:::details Who can use Wasabi?
+::::details Who can use Wasabi?
 Every single line of code in Wasabi, the [wallet](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Gui), the [backend server](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Backend), the [tests](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Tests), the [packager](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Packager), the [library](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi), the [daemon](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Gui/CommandLine), the [api](https://wasabiwallet.io/swagger/), the [documentation](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs) - has always been and will always be libre and open source under the [MIT license](https://github.com/zkSNACKs/WalletWasabi/blob/master/LICENSE.md).
 This means that anyone, yes, ANYONE can use Wasabi without permission, for any use case, free of charge.